SmartSloth/AlgorithmSRv6/README.md

 ## How to use this work
+if you do not have a image, then build it:
 - Build docker with Dockerfile [Path: .](https://github.com/SmartSloth/AlgorithmSRv6)

 **Note: Use this command in a path same as Dockerfile file**